kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-This will pass the user's current location onto an annotation whenever it's displayed.
-You'll use this in the next section to request transit directions from this location.
+This passes the user's current location into an annotation whenever the annotation appears.
+You'll use this [TODO: FPE: What's "this"?
+The user's current location?] in the next section to request transit directions.

-Wow!
-That was quite a bit to get through, but well done!
-Build and run your app.
-If everything's working correctly, should see a blue dot appear on the map.
-Sure, that doesn't seem like a lot, considering all the code you just added - but that code will enable you to easily add some cool new features very soon...
+That was quite a bit of code to get through – you've done well!
+Build and run your app; you should see a blue dot appear on the map showing your simulated location:

 ![iPhone](images/16-forcefield.png)

+Sure, that doesn't seem like a lot when you consider all the code you wrote, but you're building up to some really cool features in the next section.

-## Transit directions
+## Requesting transit directions

-Now that you've obtained the user's current location, you're ready to get transit directions to coffee shops!
-Since Apple Maps launched back with iOS 6, developers have had the ability to launch Maps with either driving or walking directions to a particular location.
-Maps in iOS 9 has had an upgrade and now contains fantastic public transit information for a number of cities around the world, which developers can take advantage of too!
+Now that you have the user's current location, you're nearly ready to provide transit directions to coffee shops!

 Open **CoffeeShopPinDetailView.swift** and add the following method below `//MARK:- Transit Helpers` near the bottom of the file: